nanogaki/Atiyah-commutative-algebra-self-study-note/README.md

 The central result of the chapter is the Dimension Theorem for Noetherian local rings (Theorem 11.14).

-The chapter mainly serves as an introduction to the subject, and a deeper understanding generally requires further study.
+This chapter mainly serves as an introduction to the subject, and a deeper understanding generally requires further study.